-The distance of the earth from the sun is about 15 crore kilometers.
+The distance of the earth from the sun is about 15 crore kilometres.
 This distance is also called the astronomical unit.
 The earth is constantly in motion.
 It rotates on its axis in a day, forming day and night.
-On the part where sunlight falls, there is day and on the part where sunlight does not fall there is night.
+On the part where sunlight falls, there is the day, and on the part where sunlight does not fall, there is night.
 Earth revolves around the sun in one year.
-Earth does not stand straight on its axis but it is 23.5 degree inclined.
+Earth does not stand straight on its axis, but it is 23.5 degrees inclined.
 That is why the sun is in the state of uttarayan (Summer solstice) and dakshinayan (Winter solstice) and seasons are formed on earth.
 These qualities make the earth special from the point of view of life.

 RBSE Class 10 Science Chapter 15: Objective Textbook Questions and Solutions